hyundai-robotics/doc-hi6-operation/4-service/6-app.md

 Manages the software installed and running on the teach pendant.

-For more information, refer to "[Hi6 Robot Controller Function Manual - Teach Pendant App](https://hrbook-hrc.web.app/#/view/doc-hi6-tp-app/english/README)".
+For more information, refer to "[${cont_model} Controller Function Manual - Teach Pendant App](https://hrbook-hrc.web.app/#/view/doc-hi6-tp-app/en/README)".